Outdoor Summer Safety Tips

 Summertime is a great time for getting outside.
-Camping, hiking, fishing, boating, swimming, and more are all healthy ways to pass the time.
+Camping, hiking, fishing, boating, swimming—and more—are all healthy ways to pass the time.
 As beautiful and relaxing as Mother Nature can be, though, she can also be dangerous.
-To ensure that your summer is as safe as it is fun, always follow these safety tips when enjoying the great outdoors:
+To ensure that your outdoor adventure is as safe as it is fun, always follow these summer safety tips when enjoying the great outdoors.

 - Never hike or camp alone.
 It’s not a good idea to be by yourself if an emergency strikes.
 Always leave a copy of your itinerary with a responsible person back home.
 Include the model, year, and license plate number of your car, and when you plan to return.